 also known as orange blossom, neroli has a light floral scent with a bit of a woodsy undertone.
 Often it is compared to the scent of honeysuckle.

 Neroli is quite uplifting while also managing to be calming.
-It’s a great oil for meditating as it is said to enable you to feel a complete sense of peace & harmony.
+It’s grouped with the best essential oils for meditation as it is said to enable you to feel a complete sense of peace & harmony.

 I also like the blend, because I can use it directly on my skin without having to create my own FCO blend.